toriancrane/pulumi-api/README.md

 ### Pulumi Automation API Program (Python)

 ```
-Code Example 2
-TBD
+import sys
+import json
+import pulumi
+from pulumi import automation as auto
+import pulumi_aws as aws

+# This is the pulumi program in "inline function" form
+def pulumi_program():
+    # Create a FIFO SQS queue

+    queue = aws.sqs.Queue("queue",
+        content_based_deduplication=True,
+        fifo_queue=True)

+# To destroy our program, we can run python main.py destroy
+destroy = False
+args = sys.argv[1:]
+if len(args) > 0:
+    if args[0] == "destroy":
+        destroy = True

+project_name = "inline_sqs_project"
+stack_name = "dev"

+# create or select a stack matching the specified name and project.
+# this will set up a workspace with everything necessary to run our inline program (pulumi_program)
+stack = auto.create_or_select_stack(stack_name=stack_name,
+                                    project_name=project_name,
+                                    program=pulumi_program)

+print("successfully initialized stack")

+# for inline programs, we must manage plugins ourselves
+print("installing plugins...")
+stack.workspace.install_plugin("aws", "v4.0.0")
+print("plugins installed")

+# set stack configuration specifying the AWS region to deploy
+print("setting up config")
+stack.set_config("aws:region", auto.ConfigValue(value="eu-central-1"))
+print("config set")

+print("refreshing stack...")
+stack.refresh(on_output=print)
+print("refresh complete")

+if destroy:
+    print("destroying stack...")
+    stack.destroy(on_output=print)
+    print("stack destroy complete")
+    sys.exit()

+print("updating stack...")
+up_res = stack.up(on_output=print)
+print(f"update summary: \n{json.dumps(up_res.summary.resource_changes, indent=4)}")
 ```

 In this example, we're doing the same thing as in the first example, but we're doing it all within our Python program, without needing to use the CLI.
-We define the infrastructure in a function (which could be dynamic, use inputs/outputs, manage multiple stacks, catch errors and more), create a Pulumi project and stack, set up the config, and deploy the stack, all programmatically.
-This opens up a lot more flexibility and control over the infrastructure lifecycle.
+We define the infrastructure in a function, create a Pulumi project and stack, set up the config, and deploy the stack, all programmatically.
+Defining our infrastructure as a function opens up a lot more flexibility and control over the infrastructure lifecycle, including but not limited to things like:
+- dynamically creating resources
+- using inputs/outputs
+- managing multiple stacks
+- catching errors
+- cleaning up resources

 ## Conclusion